objcio/articles/2014-07-08-sandbox-scripting.md

 The way it used to be
 ---------------------

-There was a time when you could send AppleEvents to any application.
+There was a time when you could send AppleEvents to any application, not just to the currently running application as with "chockify" above.

 Say you wanted to know what URL was loaded into the frontmost window of Safari.
 All you needed to do was `tell application "Safari"` what to do:

 	on safariURL()
 		tell application "Safari" to return URL of front document